 High Definition video feedback has been made before, but this is the first tightly controlled feedback using HD monitors with analog hue / contrast / brightness / saturation knobs.
 These knobs are normally found only on old, Standard Definition TV sets, and are all-important when making video feedback.

 The Device has evolved naturally since its first iteration, as have the images it creates.
-This site chronicles that evolution.
+This video chronicles the evolution of the Device from 2020 to 2022.

 TV Boy Fractal Logo Treatment (Feb, 2022)